By Ed Staskus

-“Hell, no,” he said.
-“It was when the Japs counterattacked the third night screaming and yelling running right at us out in the open.
-Our artillery opened up until they were so close to us that they had to shut down.
+“Hell, yes” he said.
+“It was when the Japs counterattacked the third night.
+They were screaming and yelling running right at us out in the open.
+Our artillery opened up on them until they were so close to us that they had to shut down.
 It was hand to hand after that.”

 “How did you get the medal?

-After the ferocious battle, which saw only 17 Japanese soldiers surrendering, the island was awash in carnage.
+After the ferocious battle, which saw only 17 wounded Japanese soldiers surrendering, the island was awash in carnage.
 “Betio would be more habitable if the Marines could leave for a few days and send a million buzzards in,” Robert Sherrod wrote afterwards.
-Marine General Julian Smith declared the enemy “wiped out” and it was on to the next island.
+Marine General Julian Smith declared the enemy “wiped out.”
+After that it was on to the next island.

-The man an arm’s length away had been a hero once.
-Watching him I thought of Marcel Proust, my least favorite French writer, who I had been forced to read for one of my classes.
 “Remembrance of Time Past” is one and a half million words long.
-During a Q & A session I asked our professor how many times he estimated a person would need to go to the bathroom getting through the interminable magnum opus.
+During a Q & A session I asked our professor how many times he thought a person would need to go to the bathroom getting through the endless magnum opus.
 He gave me a sour look.
-Proust scribbles words words and more words about his day-to-day life society manners friends enemies boys and girls courtesans and love and love lost and the love of love and, above all, jealousy and recrimination.
+Proust scribbles words words more words about his day-to-day life society manners friends enemies boys girls courtesans and love and love lost and the love of love and, above all, jealousy and recrimination.
 After a while it just makes you want to puke.

 Just as I was about to ask what happened, how he went from hero to tosspot, my companion said, “I gotta go to the john.”

-There was one thing about Proust that I recalled.
-He wrote that we think we are living in the world when we are really only living in our minds.
-Everything is inside us, not just now but all of the past.
+There was one thing about Proust that I remembered.
+He wrote that we think we are living in the world when we are only really living in our minds.
+Everything is inside us, not just now, but all of the past.
 We are a house of mirrors.
-I realized my confidante had no doubt told his WW2 story to countless listeners, some willing, some procured like me.
+I realized my pal had no doubt told his WW2 story to countless listeners, some willing, some procured at random like me.
 My booze hound was staring in the same mirror day after day.
 Otto Moser’s was a way station and a confessional.

-When he came out of the bathroom, he walked past me like he either didn’t see me or didn’t recognize me or I didn’t exist.
+When he came out of the bathroom, he walked past me like he either didn’t see me or I didn’t ring a bell.
 He went out the front door.
 It was for the best.
 I had a four o’clock class and needed to get going.
 I stuffed my stuff into my backpack, paid the bill of fare, and walked out into the bright afternoon.

 VFW was outside, three sheets to the wind, supporting himself leaning on the fire hydrant at the curb with an outstretched arm.
+He must have done a shot for the road.
 He was standing in a patch of sunshine.
 He was a ship in a bottle.